-Major Rivers
+Major Rivers in Cavite

-The province is being traversed with six major rivers.
+The province is being traversed by six major rivers.
 These are the Maragondon River, Labac River, Cañas River, San Juan River, Bacoor River and Imus River.
 These rivers are known to have various tributaries passing through the different municipalities of the province.